yuxluo/CelesChia_Public/README.md

 __⚠DO NOT GIVE THESE 24 WORDS TO ANYONE__ including us.
 He who controls the mnemonics, controls the wallet.
 CelesChia cannot do anything if your wallet is compromised.

-__⚠CREATE SECURE BACKUPS OF THE MNEMONICS RIGHT AWAY__.
+__⚠CREATE SECURE BACKUPS OF THE MNEMONICS RIGHT IMMEDIATELY__.
 Upload to your Google Drive, save to a flash drive, tattoo them on your butt, etc...
 CelesChia cannot do anything if you lose access to your wallet.

 Do keep the Chia client running for now.
 <br>